softwareunderground/52things/chapters/Is Geology Cartesian.md

   approximated in Cartesian grids as stair-steps.
 This may (or may not) be a problem, depending on the application at hand.
 Explicit representation of geological objects can be essential to focus on geological details deemed important for a particular purpose.
-This is examplified for instance in the area of fracture modeling.
+This is exemplified for instance in the area of fracture modeling.
 Studying  fracture growth, quantifying fault reactivation and displacement needs an acurate geometric representation.
 The connectivity of fractures is also a very important point when it comes to understand subsurface flow.
 As fractures seldom align on